 - a nose that is pressed flat and broad

-Both URA and BRA occur when the uretic bud (kidney bud) fails to develop at an early stage of fetal growth.
-It is not yet clear why this happens.
-This and other kidney defects are associated with gene mutations (Yalavarthy, et al., 2003).
-The mutations occur naturally.
+Both URA and BRA occur when the uretic bud, also called the kidney bud, fails to develop at an early stage of fetal growth.

 Renal agenesis is typically found during routine prenatal ultrasounds.
-When BRA is identified, prenatal MRI can be used to confirm the complete absence of both kidneys.
+If your doctor identifies BRA in your child, they can use a prenatal MRI to confirm the absence of both kidneys.

-Some newborns with BRA survive.
-They must have chronic peritoneal dialysis to replace their missing kidneys.
-Factors such as lung development, overall health, and family support determine the success of this treatment.
-The goal is to sustain these infants with dialysis until they grow strong enough to have a kidney transplant.
+Factors such as lung development and overall health determine the success of this treatment.
+The goal is to keep these infants alive with dialysis and other treatments until they grow strong enough to have kidney transplants.

 Since the exact cause of URA and BRA is not known, prevention is not possible.
 Genetic factors can’t be changed.
 Prenatal counseling can help prospective parents understand the risks of having a baby with renal agenesis.

-Women can lower the risk of renal agenesis by reducing known environmental factors before and during pregnancy.
-These factors include use of alcohol and certain drugs that can affect kidney growth.
+Women can lower the risk of renal agenesis by reducing exposure to possible environmental factors before and during pregnancy.
+These include use of alcohol and certain medications that can affect kidney development.

 The cause of renal agenesis is not known.
 This birth defect is sometimes caused by mutated genes passed from the parents to the baby.
 If you have a family history of renal agenesis, consider prenatal genetic testing to determine your baby’s risk.
 Babies born with one kidney usually survive and live a relatively normal life, with medical attention and treatment.
 Babies born without kidneys usually don’t survive.
 Those who do survive will need long-term dialysis.